vibhanshu72/risa3d-mcp-server/README.md

 ## 🔧 What Is This?

 MCP (Model Context Protocol) is an open standard that lets AI assistants like Claude connect to external tools and files.
-This server acts as a bridge between Claude Desktop and your RISA-3D models.
-Claude can read your `.r3d` files directly and answer questions about them in plain English.
+This server acts as a bridge between Claude Desktop and your RISA-3D models, Claude can read your `.r3d` files directly and answer questions about them in plain English.

 No RISA-3D API is required.
 This works by reading RISA-3D's plain-text `.r3d` file format directly.